Spectral stability of monotone traveling fronts for reaction diffusion-degenerate Nagumo equations: Introduction

 \subsection{Plan of the paper}

 This article is organized as follows.
 In Section \ref{secstructure} we review the existence results due to S\'{a}nchez-Gardu\~{n}o and Maini \cite{SaMa97}.
 As a by-product of their analysis we establish the asymptotic decay of the waves and some structural properties that are needed in the stability study.
 In Section \ref{secspecprob} we pose the spectral stability problem.
-In particular, we recall Weyl's partition of spectrum and the partition introduced in \cite{LeP19} to deal with degenerate diffusions.
+In particular, we recall Weyl's partition of spectrum and the new partition introduced in \cite{LeP20} to deal with degenerate diffusions.
 Section \ref{secparreg} contains a generalization to conjugated operators of the parabolic regularization technique and the convergence of operators in the generalized sense that is needed to locate a subset of the essential spectrum.
 In Section \ref{secenergyest}, we establish energy estimates on the solutions to the spectral equation for conjugated operators under particular hypotheses on the decaying properties of such solutions (see Assumption \ref{assumcrucial} below).
 The basic energy estimate (see Lemma \ref{lembee}) is the main tool to locate the point spectrum.
-Sections \ref{secNn}, \ref{secsN} and \ref{secNd} are devoted to prove the Main Theorems \ref{mainthmNn}, \ref{mainthmsN} and \ref{mainthmNd}, respectively.
+The final section \S \ref{secNd} is devoted to prove the main Theorem \ref{mainthmNd}.